 (Photo by Richard Graulich/The Palm Beach Post)

-“This mandate has resulted in the cancellation of events and forced the Club to close many of its amenities, leaving limited services available to our members,” Raymundo added.
+“This mandate has resulted in the cancellation of events and forced the Club to close many of its amenities, leaving limited services available to our members,” Raymundo wrote, The Post reported.
 “In addition, with many New York-based members, the Governor’s most recent order requiring individuals traveling from the tri-state area to self-quarantine further hampers our operation.
 Your direction in this is greatly appreciated.”

 In the days that followed the club’s coronavirus closure, The Post reported, county officials and attorneys pored over lease agreements The Trump Organization finally signed first in 1996, and then in 2002, after a long and controversial lawsuit over the land.
 The 99-year lease agreement required the company to make monthly payments that have increased over the years to currently be $54,534 for the acreage used for club’s championship Jim Fazio-designed 18-hole golf course, and $33,804 for the smaller, “Trump Nine” nine-hole course that Fazio also designed.

 The agreements contain a force majeure provision, The Post reported, that is designed to cover unforeseeable actions, such as hurricanes, floods or other acts of God, that could prevent the contract from being fulfilled.
 But the contract does not specify that a pandemic would be covered by such a provision.